rubyworks/mirror/demo/01_overview.md

-# Real
+# Mirror

 ## Overview

-There is a problem in the realm of Ruby metaprogramming --objects can be liers.
+There is a problem in the realm of Ruby metaprogramming: *objects can be liers*.
 You see, there is no guaruntee that the return value of a method is the "truth".
 Any object can play dirty tricks.

     string = "Watch this..."